nyu-software-engineering/python-package-exercise/README.md

-# python-package-exercise
+# Python Package Exercise

-A little exercise to create a Python package, test it, distribute it, and use it.
+A little exercise to create a Python package, build it, test it, distribute it, and use it.
+See [instructions](./instructions.md) for details.